 Super Meat Boy came out of the blue in 2010 and quickly became a hit, because of finding a perfect balance between being absurdly difficult, weirdly cute (in the Adult Swim/Weebl/Happy Tree Friends kind of way), and not really giving a single eff about you dying dozens of times.
 You’ll succeed one day, that’s all that matters.

 SMB even gave us a useful, if gruesome (gruesful?), learning tool in the form of blood splatters everywhere the protagonist met his brutal end.
 Now you KNOW where not to jump, and what to watch out for.
-Although from the character’s point of view he must feel as if he’s in an unending loop of pain and suffering.
-Dying and being reborn endlessly because a certain someone has crooked fingers and can’t aim a jump properly!
-With that in mind the cheerful smile and shine in the eyes of Meat Boy may be a mere facade for the existential dread.
+Although from the character’s point of view he must feel as if he’s in an unending loop of pain, you’ll enjoy every minute of Super Meat Boy even if you’ll eventually paint the rooms red.

 Riding a bike is easy, people say with some merit.
 Once you figure out how to keep your balance everything clicks into place soon after that.
 The Trials franchise doesn’t care.
 Trials is an exercise in a physics-based torment posing as an obstacle course, and the torturer is a bike rider (without license, I’m sure) who needs to get from point A to point B without falling flat on his face and in good time.

-Even when you get used to the controls, your so-far perfect run may be finished because you messed a single jump and the physics simulation never allowed you to recover, throwing you into a downward spiral towards failure and restarting the track.
+Even when you get used to the controls, your so-far perfect run may be done for because you messed a single jump and the physics simulation never allowed you to recover, throwing you into a downward spiral towards failure and restarting the track.
 Or maybe not.
 But Trials is the kind of game where the more frustrated you get, the harder it is to move on.

 Getting Over It with Bennett Foddy

-The game was created by the man who came up with QWOP, GIRP, and CLOP and that probably tells you what to expect.
-Getting Over It isn’t content with just giving you weird control scheme and a task with breaks the laws of physics and minds of man.
-No. It’s going to provide a serene commentary, speaking to you as if to a child, or cite Lincoln and Lewis and not even once give references, so you know they really said these things.
+Getting Over It with Bennet Foddy was created by the man who came up with QWOP, GIRP, and CLOP and that probably tells you to expect the world’s hardest game.
+Getting Over It doesn’t just give you weird control scheme and a task which breaks the laws of physics and minds of hardened video game veterans.
+No. It also provide a serene commentary, citing Lincoln and Lewis and we can only hope they are real quotes.

-Quite honestly, GOI turns frustrating the player into an art form, because you ALWAYS know you were JUST there, just a millimetre to the left and…godsdamnit, you’re back to square one.
+GOI turns frustrating the player into an art form, because you ALWAYS know you were JUST there, just a millimetre to the left and…godsdamnit, back to square one.
 And then you try again.
 And again.
 And again.
 And again, cursing the calm voice of a man speaking to you.
-Your character can’t die because falling does nothing to your pot of invulnerability, but you slowly die inside only to feel rejuvenated for a while before a small mistake sends you down the vortex of doubt and sorrow.
+Your character can’t die in-game but you slowly die inside.
+But you get over it.
+Even if you don’t get over that one damned tree…

 The suffering is over

-Still, if challenge is what you crave, this list should provide enough of it to start you on your path to git gud or tide you over until the next challenging game if you’ve already gitten gud.
+Thus concludes our look at some of the hardest video games ever made.
+If challenge is what you crave, this list should provide enough of it to start you on your path to git gud or tide you over until the next challenging game if you’ve already gitten gud.